lukiwieser/aave-liquidation-risk/README.md

 An asset pair is composed of the cryptocurrencies as collateral and of the loan e.g. (ETH-USD).

 Aave does not give us this information, thus we use a simple heuristic:
-If a user has an open loan of asset x, we look at what asset y they have during that time as collateral.
+If a user has a loan of asset x, we look at what assets y they have during that time as collateral.
 Additionally, we grouped all stablecoins that represent USD together (e.g. DAI, USDC).

 ![loans-without-liquidations.](docs/loans-without-liquidations.png)